Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Introduction

+After developing the theory of fractionalization for fermionic topological phases, we develop the $\mathcal{G}^{\eff}$-crossed theory, which incorporates the constraints and classification uncovered for fractionalization.
 In this way, $(2+1)$D FSET phases can be classified by finding all the possible physically inequivalent $\mathcal{G}^{\eff}$-crossed extensions of a given fermionic topological order.
 Brute force solving the consistency conditions does not provide a practical approach to this problem, except when the fermionic topological order is sufficiently simple, so we seek a similar classification scheme to that of bosonic SET phases.
 In order to address the classification problem, we begin with FSPT phases with $G=\mathbb{Z}_2$, solving for the topological data of all such theories.
-These theories are not just illustrative examples of $\mathcal{G}^{\eff}$-crossed formalism; they play a critical role in the efficient construction of a ``base theory" for any choice of $\mathcal{G}^{\eff}$.
+These theories are not just illustrative examples of $\mathcal{G}^{\eff}$-crossed formalism; they play a critical role in the efficient construction of a ``base theory'' for any choice of $\mathcal{G}^{\eff}$.
 By taking a restricted product of a $\mathbb{Z}_2^{\eff}\times \mathbb{Z}_2$ FSPT phase with a $G$ bosonic SPT phase, we can construct a FSPT phase for each symmetry action compatible with full symmetry group $\mathbb{Z}_2^{\eff}\times G$.
-This theory provides a base from which we can torsorially generate all remaining theories with the same symmetry action~\cite{Aasen21}, including those with different $\mathcal{G}^{\eff}$.
+This theory provides a base from which we can torsorially generate all remaining theories with the same symmetry action~\cite{Aasen21,Bark2019b}, including those with different $\mathcal{G}^{\eff}$.
 We write the topological data of each such theory from that of the base theory and the cocycles relating them.
 From this, we extract a minimal set of data specifying every FSPT phase.

-When two phases with the same microscopic fermions are brought together, the composite of physical fermions for the two theories {\it condenses} (is identified with the vacuum charge).
+When two phases with the same microscopic fermions are brought together, the composite of physical fermions for the two theories condenses (is identified with the vacuum charge).
 Using general properties of the minimal set of data specifying each FSPT phase, we demonstrate that the set of FSPT phases with fixed $\mathcal{G}^{\eff}$ form a group under stacking.
 We extract this group law to classify FSPT phases.